BETA-GAMES-4L/Beta-Emulator/README.md

 The Process
 -
 1. Download (Beta-Emulator.rar)
-2. Extract The Folder To Your Desktop
+2. Extract Files To Your Desktop
 3. Run (Beta-Emulator.exe)
 4. After Running The Executable, You Will Be Welcomed With A Message.
 Contents: (BetaAPI Is Running!)
 5. Download All Immidiate Updates (2 GB)